docker/compose/docs/index.md

 ## Overview

-Compose is a tool for defining and running complex applications with Docker.
+Compose is a tool for defining and running multi-container applications with Docker.
 With Compose, you define a multi-container application in a single file, then spin your application up in a single command which does everything that needs to be done to get it running.

 Compose is great for development environments, staging servers, and CI.
 We don't recommend that you use it in production yet.